a fee-based online consultation clinic for Obstetrics & Gynecology

 • Varicocele Surgery: A varicocele is a dilation of the veins that surround the testes.
 It is believed to decrease the sperm count by increasing the temperature of the area around the testes, by causing pooling of less oxygenated blood around the testes and by decreasing the production of testosterone.
 Almost 20 - 30% of men with varicocele have shown increased pregnancy rates after surgery.

-• Intra-Uterine Insemination (IUI): This method is used in men with moderately low sperm count. the semen is collected by masturbation, washed and centrifuged to increase the sperm density.
-This high density sperm sample is now injected into the uterus, bypassing the vagina.
+• Intra-Uterine Insemination (IUI): This method is used in men with moderately low sperm count.
+The semen is collected by masturbation, washed and centrifuged to increase the sperm density.
+This high density semen sample is now injected into the uterus, bypassing the vagina and the cervix.
 The chances of hostile cervical mucus is thus eliminated.
 Since the sperm is injected into the uterine cavity, chances of pregnancy is increased.
 The procedure should be done within 2 hours of collecting the semen.

 • Insemination with Husband's Semen (AIH) This is done in cases of impenetrable cervical mucous or when disease or deformity of the cervix makes it impossible for the sperm to enter the uterus.
 It is also carried out in cases of impotence or premature ejaculation.